RISC-KC/basic_rv32s/guidelines/development_log.md

 How should I solve this?
 These generally operate as combinational blocks; do I need to reconstruct them all as synchronous?
-But then… everything shifts by a cycle and the waveforms… sigh… I may have to go back to the RTL code…
+But then... everything shifts by a cycle and the waveforms... sigh...
+I may have to go back to the RTL code...
-I don’t even know if that will work…
+I don’t even know if that will work...
-But what else can I do… there’s nothing else I can do right now…
+But what else can I do... there’s nothing else I can do right now...

-After fixing this, I’ll tackle the fanout of 227… urgh…
+After fixing this, I’ll tackle the fanout of 227... urgh...
 I need to insert FFs and make them synchronous.
 There’s no guarantee the error isn’t present since 37F, so I’ll review each architecture and fix them one by one.